 - Mix the flour, baking soda and salt together in a medium bowl

-- Add 1/3 of your flour mixture with half of the yogurt and mix to combine.
-Add the other 1/3 part flour and rest of the yogurt but don't overmix.
-Next add the remaining flour.
+- Add ⅓ of flour mixture with half of the yogurt and mix to combine.
+Add the other ⅓ part flour and remaining yogurt but don't over mix.
+Then add remaining flour

-- Place about 2 tbls of batter into prepared pan (I had to make first 12 and re-use pan)
+- Place about 2 tablespoons of batter into prepared pans

 - Bake for 12-15 minutes until toothpick comes out clean

 - Cool slightly on wire rack then invert and place cakes on rack and cool completely